UrbanAnalyst/docs/src/intro.md

 transport and socio-demographic disadvantage, to be compared across all UA cities.

+Finally, UA enables the properties of any chosen city to be transformed to become more like the properties of any other chosen city.

 # How does it work?

 Urban Analyst present a variety of [statistics](./variables.md) for each city